 - Erect ears

 Born to travel long distances, the Kugsha has long legs and a strong body.
 They can even carry heavy loads as their legs eat up the miles.
 Only get a Kughsa if you know how to handle an independent, high spirited dog.
 Their recent domestication doesn’t make them an ideal pick for novices.
-They make up for the aggression with their protectiveness towards so.
-Still, we’d advise families with kids not to risk adopting one.
+We’d advise families with kids not to risk adopting one.
 Kugshas are predators!

 Think Schipperke and the mental picture in your head will bring up a canine that looks like a small black fox.
 Independence and spunkiness are two traits that these pooches have in spades.